 - St. Patrick’s Day — Celebrated on March 17, St. Patrick’s Day is a cultural and religious celebration in honor of St. Patrick, the patron saint of Ireland.
 People from all over the world come together to enjoy traditional Irish music, food, and festivities.
-Students could write about the history and traditions of St. Patrick’s Day, such as why it is celebrated, what people usually do to celebrate it, and its roots in Irish culture.
+Students could read St. Patrick’s Day books and then write about the history and traditions of St. Patrick’s Day, such as why it is celebrated, what people usually do to celebrate it, and its roots in Irish culture.
 They could also explore the legends and myths surrounding St. Patrick such as the story of him driving the snakes out of Ireland or explain why people wear green on this day.

 - National Awkward Moments Day — This is a fun event to incorporate into your classroom because it carries an element of surprise.
 Who celebrates awkward moments?
 Writers do!
 Awkward moments make for the best stories.
 On March 18, help students embrace their awkward moments by taking part in Awkward Moments Day.
 Have students write about an awkward moment they experienced or make up a short story involving an awkward moment.
 Encourage them to make it even more awkward by adding new elements, like someone overhearing a conversation they’re not supposed to or someone completely misreading a situation.